 As part of the state-mandated process for annexations, city staff held a consultation with the Franklin Township Trustees and the Story County Supervisors on February 25, 2015.
 One representative from Story County Planning Department attended and did not indicate any issues or recommendations for altering the proposed annexation.
-A resolution has been approved by the Story County Board of Supervisors taking no position on the annexation request.

 Staff has contacted the owners of the Fromm and Spiller properties.
-This included an initial letter in February as well as public hearing notices for the Planning and Zoning Commission and City Council meetings.
-At this time, neither property owner has an expressed an interest in voluntarily joining the annexation.
-The Spiller's have expressed concerns about changes in water service and their septic system and potential additional costs of being annexed to the City.
+This included an initial letter in February as well as public hearing notice for the Planning and Zoning meeting.
+At this time, neither property owner has an interest in voluntarily joining the annexation.
 Katherine Fromm is concerned about drainage issues with her property and specifically has concerns about the maintenance of a stream corridor that traverses her west property line with the Scenic Point site.
 The City has a maintenance easement for this channel along her west property line, as it partially conveys stormwater from the Northridge Heights subdivision out to Squaw Creek.
 The City does not maintain the full length of the stream to Squaw Creek.
 Most of the channel is on a separate Fromm parcel as it runs west to connect to Squaw Creek.
 Annexation does not affect the responsibility of maintenance of this channel for either of the Fromm parcels.
 Fromm strongly advocates her desire for the City to take over full responsibility for the stream channel.